-Daniels Graduate Women in Business (DGWiB) provides a values-based network of women who advocate personal growth, leadership development and future opportunities in the business community.
-DGWiB is dedicated to helping members understand how to navigate corporate culture, build effective communication strategies and develop a strong personal foundation.
+Daniels Graduate Women in Business (WiB) provides a values-based network of women who advocate personal growth, leadership development and future opportunities in the business community.
+WiB is dedicated to helping members understand how to navigate corporate culture, build effective communication strategies and develop a strong personal foundation.
 This is done through a variety of events including networking, community involvement and round-tables with female professionals from the area.
-The core focus of DGWiB is to provide a comfortable setting in both the academic and social arenas in which connections will develop and grow.
+2019 featured the "Work, Women, & Wine" event, which consisted of a sit-down dinner and networking for student and alumni.
+A panel of four executives from the Denver area spoke.
+In addition to the panel, we had successful businesswomen at each table speak to their own accomplishments.
+This provided strong insights for participants to meet and engage with successful businesswomen and their paths.